SpeedoPasanen/gun-rx/README.md

-# GunAngular
+# gun-rx
-Learning Gun DB while wrapping it in Angular / RX / Typescript with RXJS Observables.
+Learning Gun DB while wrapping it in RXJS Observables & Typescript.

-** NOTE: this is all dated, refactoring from an angular service to a module usable with or without any framework. **

 [![Join the chat at https://gitter.im/gun-angular/Lobby](https://badges.gitter.im/gun-angular/Lobby.svg)](https://gitter.im/gun-angular/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-## What is this?
+## What's this?

-- Very early stage, don't use in production (you shouldn't probably use Gun yet either), but feel free to look, play around, and give me your feedback.
+- Very early, don't use in production.
+Feel free to look, play around and let me know what you think.
-- Wraps (at some point) all gun methods in the typed world, easy to use with Angular or any other or no framework.
+- Aims to wrap all gun methods in [RXJS](https://github.com/reactivex/rxjs) Observables
+- Should work with Angular, React, any framework, or without any.
 - "Pet project" developed on limited free time.
-- Should work with Angular, React or any framework, or without any.
-Depends only on [RXJS](https://github.com/reactivex/rxjs).

 ## Links
 - [Gun](http://gun.js.org) - a realtime p2p database built on JS that runs in browser and server(s), created by [Mark Nadal / @amark](https://github.com/amark)